PulkitDhamija/GeorgiaTechSubmission/README.md

     -  After getting these relevant lines and storing them in text, I divided this text into chunks of 500 lines.
     -  Now, after dividing into chunks of 500 lines, some chunks contained a large amount of text, so to tackle this, I put a cap of 10000 words per chunk using the "fifth modification" function.
     - Gave these chunks to the LLM model, extracted the "said" relevant information, and aggregated this information by again passing the response (which was modified manually to remove unnecessary information) to the LLM model.
-    -  Did this for each year
+    -  Did this for each year and extracted the relevant information for each year's 10-K filings.
+    -  Finally, aggregated the information for all years and gave that to the LLM model to generate insights.
+- Developed a streamlit app to showcase the insights, which takes input as a ticker, downloads the relevant sec-edgar fillings and generates insights using the LLM model.

 ## Code explanation: